Nashville-Public-Library/bedework-docs/docs/add-events/public.md

 ## Fine Print

-These events DO get added to Bedework (NPL Public Events Calendar)
+These events DO get added to Bedework (Nashville Public Library Public Events Calendar)

 - Events planned by government agencies and open to the public.
-- Events planned in conjunction with NPL staff.
+- Events planned in conjunction with Nashville Public Library staff.
 When Nashville Public Library is a co-sponsor, or has arranged the event for the library patronage.
 Library logos should only go on Library sponsored or co-sponsored events.
 Having an event at the Library or the Library sharing information about an event does not necessarily equal Library sponsorship or co-sponsorship.
-If you have questions about whether an event is sponsored or co-sponsored by NPL, ask your manager.
+If you have questions about whether an event is sponsored or co-sponsored by Nashville Public Library, ask your manager.
 - Other ‘open to the public’ events, at Library Administrator’s discretion.

-These events DO NOT get added to Bedework (NPL Public Events Calendar)
+These events DO NOT get added to Bedework (Nashville Public Library Public Events Calendar)

 - Private events.
 Receptions, weddings, etc.
 - After-hours private events.